synadia-io/control-plane-sdk-go/syncp/docs/SystemAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListSystemAppUsersRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListSystemTeamAppUsersRequest struct via the builder pattern

 Name | Type | Description  | Notes